 To the east, College Hill rises sharply to form almost a palisade, with Brown University and the Rhode Island School of Design (RISD) anchoring its slopes, along with many historic homes and great shopping and dining.

-Top Providence Attractions and Museums:
+Top Providence Attractions and Museums

-Fans of history and cultural shouldn't miss College Hill, with several attractions near Brown University and RISD.
+Fans of history and culture shouldn't miss College Hill, with several attractions near Brown University and RISD.
 These include the John Brown House, a classic 1786 Georgian mansion; and the world-class RISD Art Museum, with iconic artwork dating back thousands of years.

 A bit farther afield, Roger Williams Park is a 430-acre oasis noted for its gardens, zoo, and museum of natural history; and the fascinating Culinary Archives and Museum, at Johnson & Wales University, is a must for any foodie.
-Just north in Pawtucket, check out Slater Mill Historic Site, which figured prominently in the Industrial Revolution.
+Just north of Providence in Pawtucket, check out Slater Mill Historic Site, which figured prominently in the Industrial Revolution.

-Resources on the Providence Gay Scene:
+Resources on the Providence Gay Scene

 A handful of resources provide information on the city in general, and a few on the local gay scene.
 For visitor information, contact the Providence & Warwick Convention & Visitors Bureau.
 Rhode Island Pride organizes the city's top-notch Pride Celebration.
 The popular biweekly newspaper Bay Windows) covers all of New England and has frequent coverage on Providence.
 Also very helpful is The Providence Phoenix, the city's alternative newsweekly, as well as the terrific website of the city's main paper, The Providence Journal.

-Getting to Know the Providence Gay Scene:
+Getting to Know the Providence Gay Scene

 One could probably make the case that Brown, Rhode Island School of Design (RISD), and Johnson & Wales have about as high a percentage of openly GLBT students as any three colleges in any city in the country.
 The alternative presence accounts for much of the continuously vibrant student buzz of many Providence neighborhoods, from Thayer Street to Wickenden Street to Wayland Square.

 Providence is the capital of Rhode Island, which became the final state to legalize same-sex marriage in 2013.
-Gay and lesbian visitors to the city will encounter a consistently friendly and tolerant spirit, and have no trouble finding restaurants, cafes, shops, and bars that have a strong queer following.
+Gay and lesbian visitors to the city will encounter a consistently friendly and tolerant spirit and have no trouble finding restaurants, cafes, shops, and bars that have a strong queer following.
 It's not a complete stretch to say that Providence has as lively - if smaller - gay nightlife as Boston; in general you'll usually find a wild and fun crowd at most of the gay bars and clubs in town.

 Providence is somewhat more popular with business travelers than vacationers, but the city nevertheless draws a number of leisure visitors, especially on weekends.
 There's a great deal to see and do here - and Newport, Block Island, and the South County beaches are all less than an hour south.

-One big draw here are the outstanding restaurants.
+One big draw here is the outstanding restaurants.
 Providence had terrific dining options well before Alice Waters and Wolfgang Puck began revolutionizing the way chefs approached cooking.
 The city has long harbored many ethnic groups with rich culinary traditions, from Italians to Portuguese to Latin Americans to Asians.
 Providence's own Little Italy, on Federal Hill, ranks among the best in the world (well, outside Big Italy).

-The city also has a number of distinctive, gay-friendly lodgings, including the elegant Renaissance Providence, the boutique-y Hotel Providence, the stylish and hipster-favored Dean Hotel, Federal Hill's intimate and hip Dolce Villa, and the snazzy and historic Providence Biltmore - the city's true grande dame.
+The city also has a number of distinctive, gay-friendly lodgings, including the elegant Renaissance Providence, the boutique Hotel Providence, the stylish and hipster-favored Dean Hotel, Federal Hill's intimate and hip Dolce Villa, and the snazzy and historic Providence Biltmore - the city's true grande dame.